Celebrate Biodiversity on World Wetlands Day!

 - Experience wetlands for yourself, and share them with your friends and family.
 Many wetlands across the country invite visitors to walk along boardwalks and maintained pathways lined with interpretive signs.
 (Be sure to bring your binoculars!)
 In my opinion, there is no substitution for the education gained through personal experience!

-I visited South Carolina's two Ramsar sights last summer (Congaree National Park and Francis Biedler Forest) and Nevada's Ramsar sight at Ash Meadows National Wildlife Refuge a few years ago.
-These places are so different from each other - one is tucked into Eastern hardwood forests, the other hidden in the vast Great Basin Desert - and yet both beautiful, critical habitats.
+I visited South Carolina's two Ramsar sights last summer (Congaree National Park and Francis Biedler Forest) and Nevada's Ramsar site at Ash Meadows National Wildlife Refuge a few years ago.
+These places are so different from each other - one is tucked into Eastern hardwood forests, the other hidden in the vast Great Basin Desert - and yet both are beautiful, critical habitats.

 Central California's Wetlands of International Importance include Bolinas Lagoon, San Francisco Bay/Estuary and Elkhorn Slough.
 Even closer to my home and heart is the Grasslands Ecological Area of Merced county, which was designated as a Ramsar Wetland of International Importance on February 2, 2005.
 I highly recommend a visit to any or all of these inspiring places!